About Sign in with Apple

 When you see a Sign in with Apple button on a participating app or website, it means you can set up an account using your Apple ID.
 No need to use a social media account, fill out forms, or choose another new password.

 Sign in with Apple is built from the ground up to respect your privacy and keep you in control of your personal information.
-It works natively on iOS, macOS, tvOS, and watchOS, and in any browser.
+It works on iOS, macOS, tvOS, and watchOS, and in any browser.

 Privacy and security